Skip to content

 Peptides are short chains of amino acids — typically between 2 and 50.
 Your body produces thousands of them naturally.
 They act as signaling molecules, telling cells what to do: repair tissue, regulate appetite, modulate immune response, release growth hormone.
 The biology isn't new.
 The ability to use specific peptides therapeutically is what's changed.

-Compounded peptides are prepared by licensed US pharmacies under a prescription from a licensed clinician.
-They are not the same as brand-name drugs — compounded medications are not FDA-approved, but they are legally prepared under FDA-regulated pharmacy compounding guidelines (503A and 503B).
-This is the same regulatory framework that has allowed pharmacies to compound custom medications for decades.
+Compounded peptides are prepared by state-licensed compounding pharmacies under a prescription from a licensed clinician.
+The federal framework that governs this has two parts — 503A for patient-specific prescriptions and 503B for larger-batch outsourcing facilities.
+PepScribe works exclusively with licensed 503A pharmacies in the USA.
+Compounded medications are not FDA-approved, but they are legally prepared under a regulatory framework that has allowed pharmacies to compound custom medications for decades.

 The FDA classifies bulk drug substances used in compounding into categories.
 Category 1 substances can be compounded today.
 Category 2 substances are under review and currently cannot be legally compounded.
 When the FDA changes a peptide's classification, the legal landscape shifts — and so does what your clinician can prescribe.